douglas86/history-of-london/README.md

 - Using Flexbox to split the screen into 2
 - Paragraph on the left and images and videos on the right
+- All information was taken from wikipedia and re-written in my own words
+- Once it was written in my own words with the help from ChatGPT, I could slime it down by half the content

 ### Footer